thalissonfelipe/pipedrive-bling-integration/README.md

 ## Tests

-Para rodar os testes de integração é necessário ter o mongodb instalado localmente ou mudar a URI para um banco de testes a sua escolha.
-Isso é necessário para criar os mocks.
+To run the integration tests it is necessary to have mongodb installed locally or to it is necessary to change the URI to a database test of your choice.
+This is necessary to create the mocks.

-### Testes de integração
+### Integration tests

-Execute o seguinte comando para rodar os testes de integração:
+Run one of the following commands to run the integration tests:

-`yarn test:int` ou `npm run test:int`.
+`yarn test:int` or `npm run test:int`.

-### Testes unitários
+### Unit tests

-Execute o seguinte comando para rodar os teste unitários:
+Run one of the following commands to run the unit tests:

-`yarn test:unit` ou `npm run test:unit`.
+`yarn test:unit` or `npm run test:unit`.

 ## TODO

-- [ ] Corrigir a soma total dos valores por dia (separar entre tipos de moedas diferentes).
+- [ ] Correct the total sum of values per day (separate between different types of currencies).
-- [ ] Adicionar testes unitários para os métodos da pasta repositores.
+- [ ] Add unit tests for the methods in the repositories folder.
-- [ ] Adicionar testes unitários para os métodos da pasta services.
+- [ ] Add unit tests for the methods in the services folder.
-- [ ] Adicionar testes unitários para os métodos da pasta utils.
+- [ ] Add unit tests for the utils folder methods.
-- [ ] Melhorar o tempo de resposta da rota POST /orders/sync.
+- [ ] Improve the response time of the POST / orders / sync route.
-- [ ] Executar a sincronização em background e dá uma resposta imediata pro usuário.
-E usar uma flag para saber se a sincronizção foi bem sucedida ou não.
+- [ ] Perform the synchronization task in background and give an immediate response to the user.
+(Hint: use a flag to find out if the synchronization was successful or not).
-- [x] Converter as mensagens retornadas para inglês.
+- [x] Convert the returned messages to English language.